 - Lysol All Purpose Cleaner with Bleach: 30 sec.

 - Lysol Mold and Mildew Remover with Bleach: 30 sec.

 - Clorox Hydrogen Peroxide Disinfectant Wipes: 1 min.

 - Clorox Broad Spectrum Quaternary Disinfectant Cleaner: 3 min.

-Dwell times are an important part of the cleaning equation, but they’re not the only factor.
+Using the right dwell times for disinfectants are an important part of the cleaning equation, but they’re not the only factor.
 Keeping your facility properly disinfected and coronavirus-free takes expertise.
 Cleansolution helps businesses in Portland and Northern Virginia fight COVID-19 with targeted cleaning services that help prevent the spread of disease.
 Contact us today to learn more.